-Bitcoin surged to $ 65,000 by the middle of April, while Ethereum broke the all-time high of $ 1,427 as the surge continued until the middle of May for ETH/USD, according to most Ether brokers.
-Although after climbing to record highs of $4,380, leading the cryptocurrency market for about month, Ethereum went through a massive retreat, like most cryptos.
-However, judging by the fundamentals behind Ethereum, and particularly by the current sentiment in financial markets and in the cryptocurrency market, we can say that it won’t be long before Ethereum resumes the bullish trend and makes a new high at some point this year, probably sooner rather than later, judging by the price action and the volatility of 2021 so far.
+Bitcoin surged to $ 65,000 by the middle of April and has climbed above $60,000 again now as buyers are back in control, while Ethereum broke the 2017-18 high of $ 1,427 as the surge continued until the middle of May 2021 for ETH/USD, according to most Ether brokers.
+Although after climbing to record highs of $4,380 and leading the cryptocurrency market for about month, Ethereum went through a massive retreat, like most cryptos.
+However, the crash has ended and Ethereum resumed the bullish trend, which is backed by the fundamentals behind Ethereum, and particularly by the new upgrade to Ethereum 2.0 via the London Hard Fork.

 Ethereum Price Prediction for the Next 5 Years

-The cryptocurrencies are suddenly taking all the attention in financial markets.
+Cryptocurrencies are taking a lot of attention in financial markets once again, after the rollercoaster this year.
 While certain shares, like Amazon and Tesla, have performed extremely well in the times of COVID-19, the crypto market outperformed everything until April/May.
-The value of this market increased many fold, as digital currencies earned safe haven status although they have lot most of 2021 gains in May and June.
-Bitcoin is fighting to remain above $ 40,000, while Ethereum is trying to move above the $2,000 level again.
+The value of this market increased manyfold, as digital currencies earned safe-haven status, although they lost a hefty portion of early 2021 gains in May and June.
+Cryptos have turned bullish again now, with Bitcoin breaking the resistance zone at $50,000, while Ethereum is trading above the $3,000 level again.
 In this article, we will take a look at the factors that are keeping the ETH/USD bullish, and the projections for the future.

 COVID-19 has turned out to be extremely beneficial for cryptocurrencies.
 Traditionally, cryptocurrencies have been seen as risk assets during their short lifespan, which means that they increase in value when the market sentiment is positive and traders are seeking higher returns on riskier financial instruments.
 When the sentiment turns negative, risk assets turn bearish, and that’s what Ethereum did when the coronavirus first made its way to Europe in February last year.
 Markets were still in normal mode back then, and cryptocurrencies tumbled lower.
 But, since the middle of March 2020, the world has changed, and cryptocurrencies have turned from risk assets into safe havens, towards which traders turn for safety in times of trouble.

 Bitcoin has been leading the crypto market as always, but Ethereum has had its fair share of gains as a safe haven for nearly a year.
-All the countries around the globe went through a severe crash in spring 2020, during the lockdown period, and despite a bounce in summer, the global economy is still suffering, with certain economies, like the Eurozone and the EU, probably heading toward a double dip recession.
+All the countries around the globe went through a severe crash in spring 2020, during the lockdown period, and despite a bounce in summer, the global economy is still suffering, with certain economies, like the Eurozone and the EU, enduring a double-dip recession in 2020.
 Governments and central banks have been pouring out excessive amounts of cash non-stop, some of which spilled into cryptos and will continue to do so for at least a couple of years.
 In this environment, with the global economic meltdown and the excessive amount of cash in the markets, no traditional currency is safe to hold, so traders and investors are turning to cryptocurrencies more and more.

 Besides the economic difficulties, global politics have also helped fuel the bullish momentum in cryptocurrencies.
 The western political landscape is changing, which makes the situation increasingly uncertain from an economic and a social point of view.
 On the other side of the planet, it seems like China is cracking down on private capital and business people.
 The founder of Alibaba and the Ant Group, Jack Ma, hasn’t been seen for some time, and some even claim that he is missing.
 Some of the funds have been frozen, which is panicking other rich Chinese nationals, who are transferring their funds into cryptocurrencies.
 So, the digital market is benefiting from this new safe haven status, and as we will explain below, Ethereum is likely to keep this status, as the DeFi transactions keep soaring.